 In 2000, ANVISA established the procedures for registration and exemption of registration for imported food products that fall under the regulatory authority of the Ministry of Health.
 The objectives of these rules are to provide guidance to importers and to improve ANVISA's efficiency in coordinating public health actions on imported food products.
-Under ANVISA' requirements the products listed under ANNEX I are those food products which are exempt from product registration, while ANNEX II lists those products which have a mandatory registration.

-The request for registration, or exemption from registration, must be made by the legal representative of the exporting company, a local subsidiary, or by the food importer.
+The request for registration, or exemption from registration, can be made by the legal representative of the exporting company, a local subsidiary, or by the food importer.
 If there is more than one importer for the same product, each importer must make a separate request.
 The registration is valid for 5 years, after which a new petition must be filed.

 Importers of food products that are exempt from registration are still required to request that the product be exempt from registration by presenting the appropriate documents to ANVISA.
-Importers of food products under ANNEX II must register their products and pay fees, which vary according to the size of the company.
-The following fee structure is currently in force:
+Importers of food products under mandatory registration must register their products and pay fees, which vary according to the size of the company.